SharkSnack/shiren-5/content/system/monsters.md

 ---
 title: "Monsters"
-metaTitle: "Monsters - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Monsters - Shiren the Wanderer: Tower of Fortune Wiki"
-metaDescription: "Complete list of monsters for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Complete list of monsters and bosses for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---

 ## Monster List